-Students who do not meet the minimum grade point requirement for retention at the conclusion of the spring semester will be declared ineligible.
+Students who do not meet the minimum grade point requirement for retention at the conclusion of the spring semester will be declared academically ineligible.
 The student will be allowed to make up deficiencies during this university's summer sessions immediately following the spring semester in which the ineligibility was declared.
-If such deficiencies are not removed after the completion of the summer sessions, the student will be suspended from the university and must sit out the following fall and spring semesters.
-A suspended student may apply for re-enrollment for the following fall semester.
-Readmission is subject to approval by the student's academic dean.
-Suspended students may enroll in any summer session.
-Re-enrollment forms are available in the Office of the Registrar.
-To ensure enrollment consideration, students should submit the forms to the Office of the Registrar by June 1 for the fall semester or December 1 for the spring semester.
+If such deficiencies are not removed after the completion of the summer sessions, the student will not be permitted to enroll for two consecutive regular semesters (fall and spring).
+Readmission is contingent upon the results of the Re-enrollment Review.
+Academically ineligible students may enroll in any summer session.
 If a student is allowed to re-enroll, he/she must see an academic advisor before registering for classes.
+See also ADMISSIONS-FORMER STUDENTS (Re-enrolling).